-872 873 a comprehensive motivation letter, explaining how experiences match the profile, what the candidate thinks they can contribute to FYEG.
+- a comprehensive motivation letter, explaining how experiences match the profile, what the candidate thinks they can contribute to FYEG.
 It should also establish a vision of a European political youth organisation's role.

-Special emphasis is given to experiences within FYEG and other Young Green Organisations.

-Further requirements and procedure:

-- A committee for a pre-selection of the candidates will be set up.
+Special emphasis is given to experiences within FYEG and other Young Green Organisations. - the contact details of two references, preferably employers, supervisors or tutors - Further requirements and procedure: - A committee for a pre-selection of the candidates will be set up.
 The committee will consist of 4 people: a current FYEG EC member, a former FYEG Secretary General or office coordinator, one full MO representative and a 4th member (NGO professional worker). - Only applications including all required documents and sent before the given deadline will be examined taking into consideration both political and professional skills of the candidates.
 These candidates will be given a written assignment and interview if this is possible. - The committee will assess the candidates' experience and skills. - Candidates will be given a month to campaign and are expected to present themselves at the GA.
-The final decision on the Sec-Gen of FYEG lies with the final vote of the GA of the organisation. - In case a candidate is not recommended by the committee, they will still be able to apply for the position and present themselves at the GA, but the candidacy will not be endorsed by the EC. - In case the Secretary-General wants to renew their mandate and if by the closing of the deadline for the applications for the Secretary-General there are no other applications received, there is no need for the Selection Committee. - FYEG's Representative to the EGP Committee Candidates:
+The final decision on the Sec-Gen of FYEG lies with the final vote of the GA of the organisation.

+- In case a candidate is not recommended by the committee, they will still be able to apply for the position and present themselves at the GA, but the candidacy will not be endorsed by the EC. - In case the Secretary-General wants to renew their mandate and if by the closing of the deadline for the applications for the Secretary-General there are no other applications received, there is no need for the Selection Committee.

-- Candidates to FYEG's Representative to the EGP Committee must provide: - A motivation letter,
+904 FYEG's Representative to the EGP Committee Candidates:

-- An outline of their plans are for the organisation or their vision for EGP, specifically as FYEG nominee - Detailed CV, highlighting their experiences in FYEG and FYEG Member Organisations - A nomination letter from the Member Organisation they belong(ed) to.
-If that is not possible the Member Organisation, of which the candidate is from, must provide an explanation for the rejection of nomination and the possible candidate has the right to provide a letter of justification. - 910 Further requirements and procedure: - A committee for a pre-selection of the candidates will be set up.
-The committee will consist of 4 people: one current/former FYEG EC member, a current/former FYEG Co-Spokesperson, a current/former FYEG Secretary General, and one full Member Organisation representative). - Only applications including all required documents and sent before the given deadline will be examined taking into consideration both political and professional skills of the candidates.
+- Candidates to FYEG's Representative to the EGP Committee must provide: - A motivation letter, - An outline of their plans are for the organisation or their vision for EGP, specifically as FYEG nominee - Detailed CV, highlighting their experiences in FYEG and FYEG Member Organisations - A nomination letter from the Member Organisation they belong(ed) to.
+If that is not possible the Member Organisation, of which the candidate is from, must provide an explanation for the rejection of nomination and the possible candidate has the right to provide a letter of justification. - Further requirements and procedure: - A committee for a pre-selection of the candidates will be set up.
+The committee will consist of 4 people: one current/former FYEG EC member, a current/former FYEG Co-Spokesperson, a current/former FYEG Secretary General, and one full Member Organisation representative).

+- Only applications including all required documents and sent before the given deadline will be examined taking into consideration both political and professional skills of the candidates.
 These candidates will be given an interview if this is possible. - The committee will assess the candidates' experience and skills. - Candidates are expected to present themselves at the General Assembly.
-The final decision on the nominee of FYEG to the EGP Committee is made by the General Assembly. - In case a candidate is not recommended by the committee, they will still be able to apply for the position and present themselves at the General Assembly, but the candidacy will not be endorsed by the EC.

-- 926 Financial Control and Advisory Committee: - Candidates for the Financial Control and Advisory Committee shall provide: - A motivation letter, highlighting their experience in financial management - Detailed CV - 930 Ecosprinter Editorial Board: - 931 Candidates for the Financial Control and Advisory Committee shall provide: - A motivation letter - Detailed CV
+The final decision on the nominee of FYEG to the EGP Committee is made by the General Assembly. - In case a candidate is not recommended by the committee, they will still be able to apply for the position and present themselves at the General Assembly, but the candidacy will not be endorsed by the EC. - Financial Control and Advisory Committee: - Candidates for the Financial Control and Advisory Committee shall provide: - A motivation letter, highlighting their experience in financial management - Detailed CV - 935 Ecosprinter Editorial Board: - Candidates for the Financial Control and Advisory Committee shall provide: - A motivation letter - Detailed CV goal of these meeting rules is to make sure that all participants have an as similar understanding of the formalities of the General Assembly as possible.